(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 But where DraftKings differs is that they also offer: Nascar, MMA, and eSports.

 Although these are more off-beat fantasy sports, if you have knowledge in these areas it could provide you with a significant edge over your competition.
 It remains to be seen if FanDuel will increase its offering in the future, but currently, DraftKings holds the edge in total game options.

 Size & Ease (Winner: Tie)

-It used to be that FanDuel was the clear leader in size, but in the past few years DraftKings has used extra funding in advertising to catch up.
-They are virtually identical now in terms of player pool.
+It used to be that FanDuel was the clear leader in size, but in the past few years, DraftKings has used extra funding in advertising to catch up.
+They are virtually identical now in terms of total player pool.